drycc-addons/redis-cluster-proxy/README.md

-# Redis Proxy
+# Valkey Proxy

-Redis Proxy is a lightweight, fast but powerful Redis Cluster Proxy written in Go.
+Valkey Proxy is a lightweight, fast but powerful Valkey Cluster Proxy written in Go.

 ## Usage